mvolkmann/alpine-plugins/README.md

 This inserts the HTML of the component and makes the `x-data` properties available to it.

-Here is an example of defining such a component in the file `progress-bar.html`:
+The following is an example of defining such a component in the file `progress-bar.html`.
+This must be served by an HTTP server rather than opening it as a file in order to avoid CORS issues.

 ![x-include demo](/alpine-x-include.png)